 Wow, I never thought it would take me this long to write the sequel to part 1!
 But finally here it is, part 2 with the remaining five coloring books that I’ve brought to Spain from our trip to the Netherlands last November.

 In part 1 I’ve already told that I find it hard to get back to a routine with the website.
 That hasn’t really changed.
-In my latest song recording blog I also mention this.
-I’ve been working on sewing curtains for our living room for a month now, and I just can’t get to finish them.

 My mind is somehow sort of ‘blocked’ and I’m just happy that I manage to prepare three healthy meals a day, do the laundry and ironing, and keep the house as tidy as possible.
 And cuddle and play with dog Scruffy and cat Mercy a lot (and hubby too, of course haha).